 Similarly, demonstrating in your tender that you have a better understanding of local issues than other bidders is a key area where an SME can really differentiate themselves from larger competitors.
 What can you demonstrate in your tender that shows you have a better understanding of the council and local community issues than any other bidder?
 Are there key demographics you can include?
 Are there specific issues with parts of the local community that your business knows about and has experience in dealing with?
 Show the preventative measures you have put in place.
 Show how you engage with the community to reduce the impacts on council resources.

 The council will want to be certain that you have the skills and experience necessary to provide the service requested.
 Wherever possible, include facts and figures from where you have successfully delivered similar services to other customers in the past.
-Up to 3 relevant references are usually required in the selection stage of council tenders.
+Up to 3 relevant references are usually required in the selection stage.
 To provide the additional assurances needed, use case histories and testimonials with information on mobilisation, resourcing (detailing staff qualifications and experience), timescales, communication, and results/outcomes.

-Council tenders often ask you to describe the step by step process you would follow in everyday operations in order to meet the requirements in the specification.
+You will often be asked to describe the step by step process you would follow in everyday operations in order to meet the requirements in the specification.
 You need to demonstrate that you have a repeatable, monitored process that meets every council requirement.
 Start putting together (simple) process flows if you don’t already have them covering your service from end-to-end.
 How do you receive a work request?
 What happens to it then?
 How does it flow through your business?
 What technology do you use to track your processes?
 Make sure you use the same terminology as that used in the specification e.g. are the end users described as clients, customers, residents, patients, service users or something else?

 We approached Complete Tenders to help us with a bid for a local public sector project, having previously failed to win similar work.
 It was interesting to witness how our bid was moulded to suit the brief requirements and utilise our specific experience and skillsets.
 Our final submission was well polished and ultimately Complete Tenders helped us win our first public sector job.
 We are now using their tracker service to find the next appropriate tender for us to bid for.